Ears pricked, black and white fur quivering and a stuffed toy grasped firmly in her mouth, Cody waits until the video begins running.

 Dog agility is one of the fastest growing sports in the country.
-It tests the skills of handler and dog, as well as their ability to work together.
+It tests the skills of handler and dog as well as their ability to work together.

 Dogs must run around a timed course that includes hurdles, weave poles, teeter totters, tunnels and other obstacles as the handler shouts out commands so the dog will know where to go next.
 They're scored on their speed and ability to negotiate the course without making mistakes.

-While all dogs, including the nonpedigreed variety, are allowed to compete, Border collies like Cody have virtually cornered the sport because of their intelligence and speed.
+While all dogs, including the nonpedigreed variety, are allowed to compete, border collies, like Cody, have virtually cornered the sport because of their intelligence and speed.

-Interested folks can see agility performed by the country's best dogs this weekend during the AKC Eukanuba National Championships in Tampa.
+Interested folks can see agility performed by the country's best dogs this weekend at the AKC Eukanuba National Championships in Tampa.
 Agility dogs will also compete Friday to determine which state has the best dogs.

 During the day Saturday and Sunday, agility, obedience and breed competitions will be held at the Tampa Convention Center, 333 S Franklin St. The venue will also have a Meet the Breeds section.